truenas/documentation/content/Solutions/Integrations/Veeam.md

 {{< /expand >}}

 This article discusses some of the best practices when deploying TrueNAS with Veeam, specific considerations users must be aware of, and some tips to help with performance.
-The focus will be on capabilities native to TrueNAS, and users are encouraged to also review relevant Veeam documentation, such as their [help center](https://www.veeam.com/documentation-guides-datasheets.html) and [best practices](https://bp.veeam.com/vbr) for more information about using and optimizing Veeam.
+The focus is on capabilities native to TrueNAS, and users are encouraged to also review relevant Veeam documentation, such as their [help center](https://www.veeam.com/documentation-guides-datasheets.html) and [best practices](https://bp.veeam.com/vbr) for more information about using and optimizing Veeam.

 ## What is Needed?